jonleverrier/yam-server-configurator/README.md

 ## A note about security...

+These scripts attempt to setup and secure your server above and beyond simple installation of PHP, NGINX and MYSQL.

 ### Sudo User
 yam_setup.sh will create a sudo user.
 This user has SFTP and SSH access.
 You have the ability in yam_secure.sh to disable the `root` user, password logins and setup SSH keys - please do this!